 The Learn button is a feature introduced in Super Smash Bros.
 Ultimate.
-It can be found in the Figure Player’s settings menu, and controls whether or not it learns from matches it plays.
-Most tournament-ready FPs are sent in with Learning off to preserve their play style.
+It can be found in the Figure Player’s settings menu, and controls whether or not it learns new information from matches it plays.
+Almost all tournament-ready FPs participate in competitive matches with their learning off.
+This is done to preserve their playstyle.

-Switching a Figure Player’s Learn button to on is the only way to change its personality without using Spirits.
-With Learning on, FPs can adapt to matches and change their play style.
-As a general rule of thumb, FPs should only be mirror matched (by a human player) with Learning on, and should only face CPUs or other FPs if their Learning is off.
-It is worth noting that FPs with Learning on may be trying to copy their opponent’s play style, not counter it.
+Switching a Figure Player’s learn button on is the only way to change its personality without the use of Spirits.
+With learning on, FPs can adapt to matches and change their play style.
+As a general rule of thumb, FPs should only be mirror matched (by a human player) when their learning is on, and should only face CPUs or other FPs when their learning is off.
+It is worth noting that FPs with learning on at early levels are trying to copy their opponent’s play style, not counter it.
 For example, if one attempts to train a Mario amiibo while playing as Ganondorf, the Mario FP may adopt Ganondorf’s play style even though the two characters’ movesets are fundamentally incompatible.

 If you would like to return to the amiibo Wiki, please follow this link.